Arm Lift (Brachioplasty)

 What to Expect During Recovery

 Most patients experience minor soreness and swelling.
 Sleeping in a recliner or propped up with pillows will help you sleep on your back and minimize swelling.
 There will be drains in place to remove excess fluid from the arm.
 A compression garment for the arms will be provided to aid healing.
 The drains are removed in a week, and it is recommended that you wear the compression garment for 6 weeks.
 Your plastic surgeon will prescribe oral pain medication you can use to control discomfort, if needed.
 Expect to be up and walking on the day of surgery, but not driving.
 Also consider arranging care from a friend or family member for the first 24 hours following surgery, and possibly a day or so longer.

-You will have a follow-up appointment approximately 3 to 6 days after surgery.
+You will have a follow-up appointment approximately 8 days after surgery.

 How much does arm lift cost?